gnd/hydra/README.md

 Linux-based OpenGL Sony Action Cam HDR-AS30 viewer and recorder

 # usage
-Hydra uses libcurl to connect and download image data over Wifi from a Sony Action Cam.
+Hydra uses libcurl to connect and download image data over Wi-Fi from a Sony Action Cam.
-Just connect to the Action Cam and launch Hydra.
+Just connect to the Action Cam over Wi-Fi and launch Hydra.

 ```
 usage: hydra [options]